The CW: Network programming and scheduling

-The CW provides 17 hours of regularly scheduled network programming each week, over the course of seven days.
-The network provides fourteen hours of prime time programming to its owned-and-operated and affiliated stations nightly from 8:00 to 10:00 p.m.
-Eastern and Pacific Time (nearly as much programming as Fox which airs 15 hours of primetime programming).
-Outside of prime time, a three-hour educational programming block called "One Magnificent Morning" (which airs as part of the CW schedule through a time-lease agreement with Litton Entertainment) airs on Saturday mornings from 8:00 a.m. to 11:00 a.m. in all time zones.
+As of October 1, 2023, the CW provides 18 hours of regularly scheduled network programming each week, over the course of seven days.
+The network offers 15 hours of prime time programming to its owned-and-operated and affiliated stations, airing from 8:00 p.m. to 10:00 p.m.
+Eastern and Pacific Time on Monday through Saturday nights and 7:00 p.m. to 10:00 p.m.
+(Eastern and Pacific) on Sunday nights.
+Outside of prime time, a three-hour educational programming block called "One Magnificent Morning" (which airs as part of the CW schedule through a time-lease agreement with Hearst Media Production Group) airs on Saturday mornings from 8:00 a.m. to 11:00 a.m. in all time zones, subject to reschedulings due to local or CW sports broadcasts.